-Power supply default

-In this example the default configuration uses the internal power supply supply
+Power supply In this example the default configuration uses the internal power supply default

-External power If more current is needed, you can connect an external power supply as shown below.
-The fuse is Mini Blade type with maximum current rating of 10 A and a minimum voltage rating of 32 V. The fuse must be UL marked.
+External powerIf more current is needed, you can connect an external power supply as shown below.supplyThe fuse is Mini Blade type with maximum current rating of 10 A and a minimum voltage rating of 32 V. The fuse must be UL marked.
 If the fuse is overloaded, it must be replaced.